-3. Distribution The Company distributes books published by SE-ED and other publishers including the companies whose publishing is in the Company's direction, by distributing books to small and large scale stores nationwide roughly around 2,400 stores.
-The Company also sells directly to the educational institutions and distributes books to SE-ED Book Centers and network stores, and some university book centers, owned by SE-ED.
+3. Distribution The Company distributes books published by SE-ED and other publishers including the companies whose publishing is in the Company's direction, by distributing books to small and large scale stores nationwide roughly around 5,500 stores.
+And, the Company also sells directly to the educational institutions.